particlefuture/1mcpserver/README.md

 # 1 MCP Server: A MCP server that picks and configures MCP servers for you
+> MCP of MCPs.
+Automatic discovery and configure MCP servers on your local machine.
+Remote!

 We aim at providing only this MCP server.
 Then you can leave all the rest (searching servers, selecting servers, configuring servers, etc) all to this MCP server.

 No need to run setup commands, no need to acquire api keys.
 Just need to modify one file.

 ### Demo video: https://youtu.be/Kv2HgD9hRZ8
 # Set up Instruction